-Prerequisite(s): BIO 1105, 1305; and either BIO 1106, 1306 or BIO 1406; upper-level standing and consent of instructor.
+Prerequisite(s): Either BIO 1105 and 1305, or BIO 1405; and either BIO 1106 and 1306, or BIO 1406; upper-level standing and consent of instructor.

 Identification, biology, and management of arthropod pests, especially insects, transmitting diseases affecting man, livestock and wildlife.